Sometimes it's a terrible forcefulness

 I'm changed, I've done something So

-this is sex/fucking/love
+this is sex/fucking/love--and what's

 love again, yes or hot mistake?